 Why the Philippines is a dream destination for scuba students

 Beginner scuba divers are spoilt for choice in this diverse country, with a variety of destinations perfect for getting certified and starting your underwater adventures.
-Explore shipwrecks, get up close with powerful pelagics such as sharks, and dive some of Asia’s most impressive coral reefs - all the while developing basic scuba skills.
+In the Philippines, students can explore shipwrecks, get up close to powerful pelagics such as sharks, and dive some of Asia’s most impressive coral reefs – all while developing their basic scuba skills.

-Of course, if you’re up for a bit of adventure, or looking to further your dive education, the Philippines is also home to more advanced sites.
-In fact, there are few underwater environments that can’t be found in the Philippines.
-Scuba students can explore this diverse destination to earn diving specialities including deep exploration, wreck and cavern diving, conservation, and more.
+Of course, if you’re up for a bit of adventure, or looking to further your dive education, the Philippines is also home to various more advanced sites.
+Truth be told, there are very few underwater environments that can’t be found in the Philippines.
+This means scuba students can continue to explore this diverse destination to earn more advanced diving certification including deep exploration, wreck and cavern diving, conservation specialities, and more.

 Awesome vacation atmosphere